 Submit your special events and news items to either

 the North Bay, South Bay, Newseditor or Managing Editor

 prior to the 8th of the month preceding the date of the issue.

 The Port Ludlow Voice was founded in August of 1998 by Ralph Thomas, a relative newcomer to the community, who immediately noted that communication was poor with little or no cross-communication between the North Bay Beach Club members and Bay Club members living in South Bay.
 Organizers of community-wide activities did not have a way to reach all residents.

 When Olympic Property Group conducted a forum to gather input from the community, lack of communication was high on the list.
 Thomas saw the need and single-handedly founded the publication, frequently funding out of his own pocket until funds were raised.

 Changes Over the Years:

 Early issues of the Voice contained about 16 pages and were produced by a minimal staff of 3 and upwards to 6 people.
 Ralph Thomas was the business.
 As he prepared to resign, it was clear that a team of people was needed to cover all the various tasks he handled.
 All staff members are volunteers; no one receives a fee of any kind.
-A 501(c)(4) organization, the Voice is non-profit and dependent upon monthly support from the two Clubs, the Port Ludlow Village Council (PLVC) and the Developer.
-Advertising, both retail and classified, is also solicited.
+A 501(c)(4) organization, the Voice is non-profit and dependent upon monthly support from the two Clubs, and the Port Ludlow Village Council (PLVC) Advertising, both retail and classified, is also solicited.
 Financial statements indicate the Voice operates close to breakeven with printing and postage the major expenses.

 For more information about Port Ludlow